Deer Park

 Deer Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Deer Park has one of the highest levels of cultural diversity in Australia, with 54.4% of its residents born overseas and 63.4% speaking a language other than English at home.
-Christianity is the predominant religion in Deer Park, accounting for 51.6% of the population.
-However, Buddhism is notably overrepresented, comprising 10.8% compared to the Greater Melbourne average of 12.5%.
+Deer Park's population is highly diverse, with 54.4% born overseas and 63.4% speaking a language other than English at home.
+Christianity is the dominant religion in Deer Park, comprising 51.6%.
+Buddhism, however, is more prevalent here compared to Greater Melbourne, accounting for 10.8% versus 12.5%.

 Frequently Asked Questions - Diversity